 Structure your local content systematically

 The problem isn’t with what is there but more with what is missing.
 Giving clear location signals is simple when you only operate out of a single location.
-However, when you have a medical practice with hundreds or even thousands of locations, things get a whole lot more complex.
+However, when you have a practice with hundreds or even thousands of locations, things get a whole lot more complex.

 Local content can make all the difference here.
-A plan to engage the medical practice with the local community will do a lot to bolster location signals.
+A plan to engage the practice with the local community will do a lot to bolster location signals.